piam/bjc-course/curriculum/10-internet/labs/03-web-browser.md

 Download the webpage that you are currnelty looking at (this page).
 Take a moment to discuss with your peers the technical changes between the historical video and today.

 Again, after all this work: Let's finish with another fun one.
-Enter:
+Enter-

    *telnet towel.blinkenlights.nl*

-Don't watch to the end though, since there is more work to do in this lab...
+Don't watch to the end though, it's long!